OreCruncher/DynamicSurroundings/rtd/source/index.rst

 	This will allow pack authors to include the mod in packs, and give players the ability to remove the mod based on their desires.

+A complete list of changes for the 3.5 version is found here: :ref:`update-3.5`.

 Downloads: `CurseForge <http://minecraft.curseforge.com/projects/dynamic-surroundings>`_ |br|
 Source Code: `GitHub <https://github.com/OreCruncher/DynamicSurroundings>`_ |br|
 Issue Tracker: `GitHub Issues <https://github.com/OreCruncher/DynamicSurroundings/issues>`_